oracle/ojdbc-extensions/ojdbc-provider-nimbus/README.md

 ```
 These properties may be stored in an
 [Oracle JDBC connection properties file](https://docs.oracle.com/en/database/oracle/oracle-database/26/jajdb/oracle/jdbc/OracleConnection.html#CONNECTION_PROPERTY_CONFIG_FILE),
-or other places where datasource/connection properties normally get configured.
+or other places where datasource/connection properties get
+configured.
 Configuration with JVM system properties is not supported.

 The full set of properties that configure this provider are listed in the table
 below.